Religion in New Zealand: Significant trends

-Christianity – historically the largest religious group – is declining, while stating no religion and affiliation to other (minority) religions is increasing.
+Christianity—historically the largest religious group since significant European colonisation began in the early 1800s—is declining, while stating no religion and affiliation to other (minority) religions is increasing.
 Statistics New Zealand report that about 80% of the largest non-Christian religious groups are composed of immigrants, almost half of whom have arrived in New Zealand since 2000.
 The exceptions to this are traditional Māori religion, Judaism (24% immigrant) and Bahá'í (20% immigrant).
 Mirroring contemporary trends in immigration to New Zealand, immigrant religions increased fastest between the 2006 and 2013 censuses; Sikh by 102% to 19,191, Hindu by 39% to 89,319, Islam by 28% to 46,149, and Buddhist by 11% to 58,404.
 Hinduism emerged as the second-largest religious group in New Zealand after Christianity in the 2006 census.
-Of the major ethnic groups in New Zealand, people belonging to European and Māori ethnicities were the most likely to be irreligious, with 46.9 percent and 46.3 percent stating so in the 2013 census.
-Those belonging to Pacific and Middle Eastern/Latin American/African were least likely to be irreligious at 17.5 percent and 17.0 percent respectively.
+Of the major ethnic groups in New Zealand, people belonging to European and Māori ethnicities were the most likely to be irreligious, with 46.9 per cent and 46.3 per cent stating so in the 2013 census.
+Those belonging to Pacific and Middle Eastern/Latin American/African were least likely to be irreligious at 17.5 per cent and 17.0 per cent respectively.

-In 2008 Massey University conducted an International Social Survey Programme survey in New Zealand.
-Around one thousand New Zealanders above the age of 18 sent mail responses to questions on religious belief and practice.
-Results indicated that 27% of the population strongly believed in God, 45% believed in God or a higher power at least some of the time or to some extent, 15% were agnostic, and 13% were atheist (with a 3% margin of error).

 In May 2018, McCrindle published The Faith and Belief in New Zealand Report.
 The report was commissioned by the Wilberforce Foundation.
 The results showed that more than half of New Zealanders (55%) do not identify with any main religion, indicating that New Zealand is a largely secular nation.
 The related infographic showed that, of the 33% who identified with Christianity, 16% were church-goers (attending at least monthly) and 9% were "Active Practisers" (described as "extremely involved").